Housefull 4 Posters: Meet Bobby Deol As 'Sahas Ki Misaal' Dharamputra & Max!

 The film also stars Nawazuddin Siddiqui in a cameo.
 Buzz is that he plays a baba in a song sequence.
 His track reportedly brings in a twist in the film.

 'Housefull 4' was earlier supposed to be helmed by Sajid Khan.
 But following the #MeToo allegations against him, the director stepped down and Farhad Samji took over the directorial reins from him.
-'Housefull 4' is slated to hit the theatrical screens on October 25, 2019.
+'Housefull 4' is slated to hit the theatrical screens on Diwali 2019.

 Housefull 4 Posters: Riteish Deshmukh Sets Out For A Crazy Ride As 'Roy' & 'Bangdu'